 Juve had taken an early lead through Alessandro Del Piero, but the defining moment of the game came in the second half when, in the space of just 15 seconds, Ronaldo was denied a clear-cut penalty after a foul by Mark Iuliano before Juve broke down the other end and won a spot-kick of their own when Del Piero was taken out by Taribo West.

 Two decades on, Massimo Moratti still speaks of the Scudetto Inter ‘won’ that season.

 Simoni is more diplomatic, but the pain of that defeat in Turin clearly still remains.

 “I don’t know if we would have won that league, but I am sure they didn’t allow us to compete,” he says.
 “There were too many strange events that year, but it is not worth it to look back now.

 “The only thing I didn’t like is that Ceccarini never admitted he was wrong, he always defended himself despite the fact the situation was very clear.
 I don’t blame him, because being a referee is not easy, but I can’t forgive him.

-“If after almost 20 years we are still talking about that match, it’s clear that something wrong happened.
+“If after 20 years we are still talking about that match, it’s clear that something wrong happened.
 Once I was in Los Angeles and some fans stopped me to talk about that penalty.
 Imagine that, in Los Angeles.
 That event will remain in Italian football history.”